MIRISBIRIS GARDEN AND NATURE CENTER

 There is a coral reef just offshore from our beach, easily reachable for snorkelers and divers.
 It gets more silt than is healthy for a reef, but it’s still alive.
 Some people think it is just “rock,” but a coral reef is a colony with many different kinds of small animals (coral polyps) that secrete hard calcium carbonate “frames.”
 These coral reefs in turn provide habitat for colourful reef fishes.

 Where a small waterfall cascades onto the beach, look closely at the rocks.
 You can see shapes that look like pillows – an indication to geologists that these were formed by lava flowing into the sea.
 When?
 More than 100 million years ago :-) Where?
 You might think that the volcano was right here, but geologists think that these and related rocks were formed at a "back-arc spreading ridge" -- a zone behind island arcs where the crust of the earth spreads apart and fresh lava erupts to fill the void.
-We're not sure exactly where this spreading ridge was, but similar rocks from Eastern Samar are thought to have originated somewhere near modern-day Papua New Guinea, and were then rafted by plate motions north-northwestward.
+We're not sure exactly where this spreading ridge was, but similar rocks from Eastern Samar are thought to have originated somewhere near modern-day Papua New Guinea, and were then rafted by tectonic plate motions north-northwestward.
 The new crust with pillow basalts gradually approached and "docked" with the Philippines.
 Pretty amazing, huh?

 We are near Mayon Volcano, but safely outside the danger zone!
 In fact, our village, Salvación, Sto.
 Domingo, was so named by those who fled the 1897 eruption and moved here.
 There are several places in the Garden with spectacular views of Albay’s iconic centerpiece.

 In order to keep the Garden and Reef in good shape for everyone, we ask that you follow a simple rule: TAKE NOTHING BUT PHOTOGRAPHS, AND LEAVE NOTHING BUT FOOTPRINTS.
 Please, no cutting of plants, flowers, trees, etc. , nor taking of coral, fish, sea shells, or rocks.
-If you want to purchase plants, we offer them at reasonable prices at the Visitor Center, and your purchase will let us propagate replacements.
+If you want to purchase plants, we offer them at reasonable prices at the Nursery and Visitor Center, and your purchase will let us propagate replacements.